benzara-tahar/puzzle-solver/README.md

 # Shuffle the Puzle

-A puzzle game that that implement basic search algorithms (see features below).
+A puzzle game that implements basic search algorithms (see features below).

 features: